tabreturn/tabreturn.github.io/_posts/2020-07-14-a_quick_intro_to_blender_creative_coding--part_2_of_3.md

   <figcaption>Figure 2.1: The Info area labelled in green</figcaption>
 </figure>

-Select the cube in the 3D viewport (so it's outlined orange), and press the `G` key on your keyboard.
+Select the cube in the 3D Viewport (so it's outlined orange), and press the `G` key on your keyboard.
 You can now move the cube to a new position.
 When you place the cube (using your left-mouse click), the Info editor will display something like the code highlighted in Figure 2.2:

 <figure>
   <img src="{{ site.url }}/img/aqitbcc02/scripting-tools-info-area-operation.png" class="fullwidth" />